irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 In the next part we will upload the videos via the Youtube's API and we will need to get a Youtube API key.
 More information [here](https://blog.hubspot.com/website/how-to-get-youtube-api-key).
 Please after step 7 make sure to dowlonad the "client_secret.json" file and place it in the same directory where you will run the script(scripts in this repo).

+Before uploading the first video, you will be prompted to choose a YouTube channel to upload the video to.
+Please select the same account that you have authorized in the previous steps.

+I recommend creating a new YouTube channel specifically for uploading these videos because at the end of the process, we will download all the videos associated with the selected channel ID.
+This will help keep your uploads organized and separate from your main account.
+You can find more information on how to create a new YouTube channel [here](https://support.google.com/youtube/answer/1646861?hl=en)

-Now we can upload the video on Youtube by running
+Now we can upload the video on Youtube by running.

 ```
 python upload_youtube.py
 ```
-Before uploading the first video you will be asked to choose a Youtube channel to upload the video to.
-Please select the same account that you have authorize in the steps before.
-If you want to create a new Youtube channel just to upload this videos you can do so(I highly suggest it).
-More information [here](https://support.google.com/youtube/answer/1646861?hl=en).

 NOTE: Youtube only allows to upload 6 videos each days via API, so to keep track of which videos have been uploaded to Youtube the script will also create an "uploaded_videos.json" file in which the title of the uploaded videos will be saved.
 So, next time we run the script we will first check which videos have already been uploaded to Youtube to not uploaded them twice.

-Now that the videos have been uploaded we can retrieve the generated captions
+Now that the videos have been uploaded we can retrieve the generated captions.
+To so run the

 ## Note